 Breakfast, Lunch and Dinner

 Ghandruk village is a fantastic vantage point for gazing at the sunrise.
 If you’re an early riser, ask your guide to wake you up for the sunrise view.
 After breakfast, we begin our traverse.
 We make our way through the stone-paved pathway built through the village.
 You will have your first glance at the stone-built typical Gurung house as you leave Ghandruk village.
-From hereafter, we start our descent toward the Kimrong River.
-The river is situated at the base of Ghandruk Hill and is one of the tributaries of Modi Khola.
+From hereafter, we start our ascent to Kimrong Danda and descent toward the Kimrong River.
+The river is situated at the base of Ghandruk Hill and is one of the tributaries of Kimrong Khola.

 This small village is located right by the Kimrong River.
 After that, the stretch becomes steeply inclined.
 You will have the first steep switchback climb of the trek.
 The ABC trekking trail is narrow, with an ascent through terraced farms of rural villages.
 After 4 hours of trekking, we reach Chhomrong for lunch, another dense Gurung settlement.
 Chhomrong is a truly beautiful village, situated on a hilltop and featuring stone-built houses.
 Your lunch will be ready by the time you arrive in Chhomrong.
 After lunch, you can have a leisurely tour of the village as there are many cafes, restaurants, souvenir shops, and bakeries spread across.

 Hereon after, our journey begins with a descent from the village via stone-paved staircases.
 There are over 1000 stairs that you will descend after Chhomrong.
 After the descent, you will reach Chhomrong Khola, which we cross via a wooden bridge.
-Two hours further, we will reach Sinuwa, our overnight stop.
+Two hours further, we will reach Lower Sinuwa our overnight stop, at Kalpana Guest House or similar in Sinuwa.

 Sinuwa - Bamboo - Dovan - Himalayan - Deurali